-The goal is to have as many Vintage boats as possible on the water at the same time in a variety of locations.
-Vintage boats include any boat built up to and including 1992, or any wooden boat.
-No registration is required, and there will be no stops along the way.
+The goal is to have as many vintage boats as possible on the water at the same time in a variety of locations.
+No registration is required, and any stops along the way should be governed by local COVID protocols.

 - Reach out to your club members to see who is willing to plan a route.